 - Underground hide at the waterhole

-- Game Drives
+- Game drives

-- Bush Walks
+- Bush walks

 The Hide Safari Camp was set up in 1992 by the Preston family out of their passion for nature and the beauty of Hwangwe National Park.
 The area, now a private concession on the park’s eastern edge, was once the royal hunting ground of Ndebele kings and is famous for its abundant and diverse wildlife.
 Today, this camp has established and partnered with foundations to protect the wildlife and benefit the local community.

 The Hide’s main camp has ten tents, two of which are slightly larger than the others.
 Each tent is mosquito-proof and has an en-suite bathroom, a fan for your comfort in summer and extra warm blankets and hot water bottles for the cool winter months.
 There’s also Tom’s Little Hide, a secluded three-bedroom cottage with awesome views of the waterhole that’s best suited for up to six adults and four children.
 For an unforgettable night, The Dove’s Nest Treehouse is a sleep-out experience for those who are a little more adventurous.